Student parcel delivery: A complete guide to smart lockers for colleges and universities

 The struggle is real, and its impact can be counted by the number of lost or delayed packages and complaints lodged by faculty, students and senders—senders who are often tuition-paying parents.

 The more parcels a mail center receives each day, the more lost, misplaced or stolen parcels it experiences each year.

 Student parcel delivery now and beyond the pandemic

 Colleges and universities were severely impacted by the pandemic and the closures and mandates that followed.
 The need for social distancing further complicates already-challenging on-campus services.
-Waiting in line at a mail center or other distribution point isn’t just an inconvenience now, it can be health risk.
-Maintaining safe distance isn’t easy in a crowded mail center designed for a different time.
+Waiting in line at a mail center or other distribution point isn’t just an inconvenience now, it can be a health risk.
+Maintaining a safe distance isn’t easy in a crowded mail center designed for a different time.

 The future of student parcel delivery

 The future of student services, including parcel delivery, is automation.
 Colleges and universities across the country are deploying smart locker solutions combined with automated tracking systems to deliver a modern, contactless student parcel delivery service.

 For students, this translates to convenience.
 They receive a digital notification that a package is waiting for them.
 They can pick it up at a locker without waiting in line at the student center to be helped.
 For friends and families of students, they send packages as they’ve always done; the main difference is in how these packages are handled once they arrive on campus.

 Smart locker systems in the mail center provide: